WJLiddy/Macintech/README.md

+This code is really just around for legacy purposes.
+Go check out this instead if you want something that works: github.com/navanchauhan/VaporwaveGenerator

 # Macintech Plus
 A ｖａｐｏｒｗａｖｅ generator hacked together at UncommonHacks 2016.
 Downloads audio from a video on youtube and turns it into vaporwave, and also gives it a vaporwave name.
 Uses python 2.7 with a bunch of dependencies.
 Now you too can slow some music down and call yourself an artist!